 Over the years I’ve had a lot of interests and hobbies.
 I have spent countless hours on forums, searching the internet for information and watching videos on the various topics.
 Had it not been for all the wonderful people “out there”, I would not have been able to indulge in so many different hobbies.
 This website is my way of paying it forward.

-One of several people worth following is Shawn Graham over at Wortheffort woodworking.
+Another one of several people I think it is worth following, is Shawn Graham over at Wortheffort woodworking.
 His motto is that it is“always ‘worth the effort’ to learn, create and share with others.”
 I find his Youtube videos to be worth my time even though I do not do wood turning – which is his primary content.
 There’s always something to learn from him, and I fully support his motto.

 Other people I recommend following are: